eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 *Verification options for subsequent interactions(steps 8a/8b)*

-- On-Demand Verification (8a): RPs may request the Proof of Age each time the user attempts to access restricted content or services, without storing it in any session or account, ensuring privacy and minimising data retention.
+- On-Demand Verification (8a): RPs may request the Proof of Age attestation each time the user attempts to access restricted content or services, without storing it in any session or account, ensuring privacy and minimising data retention.

 - Stored Verification(8b): RPs may optionally store information derived from the Proof of Age attestation in the user's